steveWang/Notes/sp2012/phys112/phys112.md

 -------------------------------

 Because of large number of particles, averages are very peaked around mean.

- * System well characterized by mean = ",macroscopic quantity".
+ * System well characterized by mean = "macroscopic quantity".
  * Fluctuations are very small.
  * Not a lot of difference between most probable value, mean value, and experimental value.